Disneyland Prices

 But we lived less than two hours away.
 For a family without annual passes who’s flying in from out-of-state, it’s a much more expensive proposition.
 How expensive?
 There’s no perfect answer, since every family is different and it varies by date, but the basic elements are the same.
 For a family of four, you need four plane tickets, a shuttle between the airport and the hotel, a hotel (let’s say for five nights), park passes (I’m assuming Park Hopper tickets for four days), and food.
 I’m doing the basic calculations below.
 And then I’m going to list some international destinations where you can take your kids for less.
 Maybe think about skipping Disney, especially if you’ve been before, and showing your kids the world instead!

-How Much Does a Disneyland Trip Cost?
+How Much Does a Disneyland Vacation Cost?

 Airfare to Disneyland